-Take a road trip and enjoy this Midwestern state’s natural splendor
+Take your own road trip and enjoy this Midwestern state’s natural splendor

 Illinois is known for many things: culture, history, architecture, food.
 But nature should also be included in that list.
 It may be difficult to get past the image of towering buildings in metropolitan Chicago, but outside the city, there is so much natural wonder to explore.
 As you hit the road, you may be surprised at the landscapes you discover and mother nature’s hidden gems waiting around the next turn.